You are currently viewing Direct Taxes and Taxpayers

 d.
 Creates public awareness

 Direct taxes create public awareness among those who pay the government tax.
 This awareness is created because the taxpayer pays the tax directly to the government and not through third parties.
-Therefore, the taxpayer becomes more interested in the activities of the government, especially in how the tax revenue is utilized.
+Therefore, the taxpayer becomes more interested in the activities of the government, especially in how the tax revenue is used.

 What are the disadvantages of direct taxes to the taxpayer?